-Florian Scholz contributed to the mdn/browser-compat-data and mdn/content repositories by delivering browser compatibility data updates, API documentation, and security guides that improved the accuracy and reliability of MDN’s developer resources.
-He engineered cross-browser data models and maintained compatibility matrices for Chrome, Firefox, Safari, and Edge, using JavaScript, TypeScript, and JSON to ensure up-to-date feature coverage.
-Florian’s work included refining CSS and API data structures, implementing polyfills, and enhancing documentation for new web standards.
-His technical approach emphasized data curation, code refactoring, and standards compliance, resulting in robust, maintainable datasets and clear, actionable guidance for web developers.
+Florian Scholz contributed to the mdn/browser-compat-data and mdn/content repositories by delivering browser compatibility data updates, API documentation, and security guides that improved developer experience and platform reliability.
+He engineered cross-browser data models and maintained JSON and JavaScript-based compatibility matrices, ensuring accurate reporting for Chrome, Firefox, Safari, and Edge.
+Florian’s work included refining CSS and WebAssembly support, implementing new API features, and cleaning up deprecated entries to reduce maintenance overhead.
+He also authored security documentation, such as threat modeling guides, using Markdown and collaborative review.
+The depth of his contributions ensured up-to-date, standards-aligned resources for web developers.

 October 2025 MDN monthly summary: Delivered key browser-compat data updates and new educational content, reinforcing data accuracy, API coverage, and developer education.
 Key features include Chrome 142 Beta and Firefox 145 Beta data updates in mdn/browser-compat-data and Safari 18.4 Declarative Push API support, plus a new JavaScript prototype pollution attack guide in mdn/content.
 A bug fix cleaned up supply chain attacks content for clarity.
 These efforts enhance cross-browser reporting, broaden API support, and provide practical security guidance, demonstrating solid data curation, documentation, and cross-repo collaboration.